yahoo/FEL/README.md

 ## Mine Wikipedia and Extract Graph-Based Counts
 The tool makes use of a datapack that stores counts and aliases (mentions) of entities from different sources.
 Originally, we used anchor text and query logs.
 The following describes how to mine and compute the anchor text from a public Wikipedia dump using a hadoop cluster (or if there is not one, you can use hadoop in a single machine).
+This is based on the code from the [Cloud9](https://lintool.github.io/Cloud9/) toolkit.

 The main classes involved are WikipediaDocnoMappingBuilder, RepackWikipedia, ExtractWikipediaAnchorText and Datapack.
 The final datapack is created using three pig scripts.

-    WikipediaDocnoMappingBuilder: filters the Wiki pages from the dump and records the ids of the entity pages
+* WikipediaDocnoMappingBuilder: filters the Wiki pages from the dump and records the ids of the entity pages
-    RepackWikipedia: rewrites the Wikipedia dump using the entity pages only
+* RepackWikipedia: rewrites the Wikipedia dump using the entity pages only
-    ExtractWikipediaAnchorText: extracts the in-wiki links from Wikipedia and creates pairs (alias, entity) where the alias is the text in the anchor and the entity is the id of a Wikipedia page pointed out by an outgoing link.
+* ExtractWikipediaAnchorText: extracts the in-wiki links from Wikipedia and creates pairs (alias, entity) where the alias is the text in the anchor and the entity is the id of a Wikipedia page pointed out by an outgoing link.
-    Datapack: creates a first version of the datapack (with no aggregate counts).
+* Datapack: creates a first version of the datapack (with no aggregate counts).

 The pig scripts are used to aggregate counts for aliases and entities, and rewrite the final datapack.
 The detailed commands you need to run to create the datapack come next.